brclar15/thesis/clark.md

-- see use of traditional stories in different genres across time
+- see the use of traditional stories in different genres across time
 - understand better how retellings can evoke meaning through:
     - selection of multiforms
     - compressed reference to identifying features